ernst-schwaiger/CyberSecurity/Fuzzing/Protocol.md

 /* ... */
 ```

-In addition to the buffer overflow that was identified and eploited in the previous sessions,
+In addition to the buffer overflow that was identified and exploited in the previous sessions,
 an additional crashing code is inserted into the `potato` project.
 This code will terminate
 the application if a login is tried with a username starting with the string `foo`: